Coaxial/adaday/README.md

 AdADay has been tested against NodeJS 4 LTS and NodeJS 6.

 Install gulp with `npm i -g gulp` and run `npm test`.
 Code coverage data is available with `gulp cov`.

-100% of the code is covered by tests at the time of writing.
+The Gulp task also generates HTML coverage reports at `coverage/lcov-report/index.html`

 ## Technical details